geosdi/GWT-OpenLayers/gwt-openlayers-showcase/src/main/resources/org/gwtopenmaps/demo/openlayers/public/examples/canceldrawing/CancelDrawingExample.txt

 import org.gwtopenmaps.openlayers.client.layer.WMSOptions;
 import org.gwtopenmaps.openlayers.client.layer.WMSParams;

-import com.google.gwt.core.client.GWT;
-import com.google.gwt.event.dom.client.ClickEvent;
-import com.google.gwt.event.dom.client.ClickHandler;
-import com.google.gwt.user.client.ui.Button;
-import com.google.gwt.user.client.ui.HTML;

 /**
  *
  * @author Frank Wynants
  *
  */
+@GwtOpenlayersExample
 public class CancelDrawingExample extends AbstractExample {

     private DrawFeature drawLineFeatureControl = null;

-    /**
-     * Constructor.
-     *
-     * @param title The title of the example
-     */
-    public CancelDrawingExample(String title) {
+    public CancelDrawingExample() {
-        super(title);
+        super("Cancel drawing",
+              "Demonstrates the use of the cancel method on DrawFeature "
+                + "to cancel a current sketch.", new String[]{"cancel", "vector", "feature", "drawing", "sketch"});
     }

     @Override
     public void buildPanel() {
         // create controls
-        final HTML htmlInfo = new HTML("<p>This example shows how you can cancel a current sketch while drawing.</p><p>Draw some lines on the map, but <B>don't end the drawing by double clicking</B>.
+        final HTML htmlInfo = new HTML(
+                "<p>This example shows how you can cancel a current sketch while drawing.</p><p>Draw some lines on the map, but <B>don't end the drawing by double clicking</B>.
 Then use the CANCEL button.</p><p>This button simply calls the cancel() method on the DrawFeature control.");

         // create some MapOptions
         MapOptions defaultMapOptions = new MapOptions();